mdolbear/dataTranslator/README.md

 #Scale deployment of a pod

+I've added quartz to this service.
+So you will need to do the following when first attempting to run the example:

+To get to mysql client:
+kubectl get pods -- for the it command below kubectl exec -it mysql-587f56f69-244sx  -- /bin/bash

+Once in the container, run:
+mysql mysql -u root -p

+Pw: guswhana

+In mysql,

+create database demoprojectsdb;

+use demoprojectsdb;

+show tables; -- to make sure there are no tables

+Nothing should be present

+Now for handling the provisioning pod once the db is set up:

 kubectl get pods -- to get the name of the kubernetes provisioning pod

 kubectl get deployments